GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Gaussianity-Aware Gaussian Approximation

-Building on the theoretical preliminaries, we now introduce our framework for shortening the generative trajectory in GPGMs via truncation.
-Rather than executing the full generation trajectories, we identify a characteristic timestep $T^*$ at which the data effectively loses its identity and exhibits sufficient Gaussianity.
-This enables an analytic truncation, whereby the remaining trajectory is replaced with a direct Gaussian approximation.
-It significantly improves computational efficiency without compromising generative fidelity.
+Building on the preliminaries, we now introduce our framework for shortening the generative trajectory in GPPGMs via truncation.
+Rather than executing the full generative trajectories, we identify a characteristic timestep $T^*$ at which the data effectively exhibits sufficient Gaussianity\footnote{Following~\citep{Gaussianity_definition}, in our work, Gaussianity refers to a dataset or random variable distributed according to a Gaussian distribution.}.
+This enables an analytic truncation, whereby the redundant trajectory is replaced with a direct Gaussian approximation (GA).
+It significantly improves both computational efficiency and generative fidelity by enabling the GPPGM to skip the optimization on over-noised generation trajectory segments while focusing more on the segments with adequate data information guidance in the learning process.
+It is noted that since both diffusion and flow-matching models share the same Gaussian probability path, as introduced in Sec.~\ref{Sec: GPPGMs}, GA is equivalently applicable to both for trajectory truncation.
+For simplicity, we follow the setting of diffusion model~\citep{EDM} on the forward process and present our method in this context.